-The table below presents a summary of our 2009 sales by end customer and the percent contributed by each to our total 2009 sales.
+The table below presents a summary of our 2010 sales by end customer and the percent contributed by each to our total 2010 sales.
 For additional information regarding domestic and foreign sales, see Note 22 to our audited consolidated financial statements.

-19 Sales nillions) % of Total Sales
+010 Sales n millions) % of Total Sales

-Army \$ 4,107 26%

-Air Force 3,721 24
+Air Force \$ 3,981 25%

+Army 3,843 25

-Navy/Marines 2,544 16
+Navy/Marines 2,538 16

-Other Defense 1,560 10
+Other Defense 1,570 10

 Total DoD \$ 11,932 76%

-Other U.S. Government 1,127 7
+Other U.S. Government 1,145 7

-Total U.S. Government \$ 13,059 83%
+Total U.S. Government \$ 13,077 83%

-Foreign governments 1,082 7
+Foreign governments 1,142 8

-Commercial - foreign 867 6
+Commercial - foreign 791 5

-Commercial - domestic 607 4
+Commercial - domestic 670 4

-Total sales \$ 15,615 100%
+Total sales \$ 15,680 100%

 Direct sales to the end customer represent approximately 70% of our consolidated sales, and we are a subcontractor or supplier for the remaining 30%.
-Additionally, approximately 75% of our DoD sales for 2009 were direct to the customer, and approximately 25% were indirect through other prime system contractors and subcontractors of the DoD.
+Additionally, approximately 70% of our DoD sales for 2010 were direct to the customer, and approximately 30% were indirect through other prime system contractors and subcontractors of the DoD.

 Our sales are predominantly derived from contracts with agencies of, and prime system contractors to, the U.S. Government.
 Various U.S. Government agencies and contracting entities exercise independent and individual purchasing decisions, subject to annual appropriations by the U.S. Congress.
-For the year ended December 31, 2009, our five largest contracts generated 12% of our consolidated sales.
-For the year ended December 31, 2009, our largest contract (revenue arrangement) in terms of annual sales, was the Special Operation Forces Support Activity (SOFSA) contract, which generated approximately 3% of our sales.
-On March 3, 2009, SOFSA announced that L-3 was not selected to perform on the follow-on contract.
-L-3 subsequently protested and, as a consequence, SOFSA has taken corrective action, which will include the issuance of a revised solicitation.
-Once a new solicitation is issued, proposals will be requested from all bidders.
-We were notified that a new solicitation will be issued in approximately April 2010, with an expected award date of January 2011.
-We may not succeed in the recompetition for the next SOFSA contract.
-We anticipate receiving funding on our current contract extending it from February 28, 2010 to the end of 2010, although we have not yet received the contract extension modification.
+For the year ended December 31, 2010, our five largest contracts generated 12% of our consolidated sales.
+For the year ended December 31, 2010, our largest contract

+(revenue arrangement) in terms of annual sales was the Army Fleet Support contract with the U.S. Army Aviation and Missile Command.
+Under this contract, which generated approximately 3% of our sales, we provide maintenance and logistical support services for rotary aircraft assigned to Fort Rucker and satellite units in Alabama.
+The current contract, assuming the exercise of two one-year options, expires on September 30, 2013 and we anticipate that the customer will announce an acquisition timeline during the third quarter of 2011 for the contract re-competition.